SAP-samples/abap-platform-refscen-flight/README.md

 NOTE: If you pull the repository again after a successfull import, make sure that you do not delete the local objects `G4BA`, `SUSH` and `NSPC`.

 ## Configuration
+Service definitions need a provider contract before they can be released for the release contract Extend (C0).
+The service definition /DMO/UI_AGENCY from the package /DMO/FLIGHT_REUSE_AGENCY is shipped without this release contract for maintenance reasons and does not contain a provider contract.
+If you want to release the service definition /DMO/UI_AGENCY for the release contract Extend (C0), you need to define a suitable provider contract first.
+You can also directly copy the source code from service_definition_agency.
+Activate the service definition after.

 To generate service artifacts for the service bindings:
 1. In each service binding, choose the button `Publish`.